The Container Store Group (NYSE:TCS) Downgraded by BidaskClub

-The Container Store Group (NYSE:TCS) was downgraded by investment analysts at BidaskClub from a “strong-buy” rating to a “buy” rating in a research report issued to clients and investors on Wednesday, BidAskClub reports.
+BidaskClub downgraded shares of The Container Store Group (NYSE:TCS) from a strong-buy rating to a buy rating in a report issued on Wednesday, BidAskClub reports.

 The Container Store Group, Inc operates as a retailer of storage and organization products and solutions in the United States.
 It operates through two segments, The Container Store and Elfa.
 The company provides approximately 11,000 products designed to help customers.
 Its merchandise category includes Custom Closets, including elfa, Laren, and Avera branded products and installation services, as well as closet lifestyle department products; storage, long-term storage, and shelving; kitchen and trash; office, collections, and hooks; bath, travel, and laundry; gift packaging, seasonal, and impulse; and others.